States Scramble to Prohibit Sales of Powdered Alcohol

 Irresponsible drivers can cause life-altering damages to unsuspecting motorists.
 If Palcohol increases alcohol abuse, especially among teenage drivers who are already disproportionately more likely to drive recklessly, auto accidents could increase as a result.

-At Arnold Law Firm, our auto accident lawyers stay abreast of emerging public health dangers.
-For forty years, we have represented injured residents throughout Sacramento County.
+At Arnold Law Firm, our Sacramento car accident lawyers stay abreast of emerging public health dangers.
+For forty years, our Sacramento personal injury lawyers have represented injured residents throughout Sacramento County.

 If you or a loved one have been harmed by a negligent driver, contact our law firm for a free evaluation of your potential lawsuit.